jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 If some traditions use an emetic, why not offer an optional antiemetic in Santo Daime?
 Why not make ginger capsules[^marx2015] available and encourage their use?
 Maybe we should be open to pharmauasca?[^aicher2024]

-### Harmonies?

-Sung harmonies weaves two or more vocal lines together to create a richer, fuller sound than could be achieved with a single voice.
-Here's a breakdown of what goes into singing harmonies:

-Basics:

-* **Multiple notes:** Instead of just one pitch, at least two different notes are sung simultaneously.
-These notes might be close together (like thirds or sixths) or further apart (like octaves or fifths).
-* **Pleasing sound:** The combination of notes should sound good together, not jarring or dissonant.
-This depends on the musical context and style.
-* **Complementing the melody:** Harmony parts typically interweave with the main melody, providing support, adding counterpoint, or even mirroring the melody's emotional journey.

-Types of harmonies:

-* **Simple two-part harmonies:** Often involve singing a third or sixth above or below the melody.
-* **More complex harmonies:** Can involve multiple singers and use various intervals and melodic patterns, building intricate layers of sound.
-Think barbershop quartets, gospel choirs, or jazz vocal groups.
-* **Passing tones and suspensions:** These are temporary notes that add brief moments of tension or surprise before resolving back to a consonant harmony.

-Benefits of singing harmonies:

-* **Enhances the emotional impact of the music:** Adds depth, dimension, and expressiveness to the song.
-* **Creates a fuller, richer sound:** Makes the music feel more complete and polished.
-* **Showcases vocal skill and musicianship:** Demonstrates a singer's understanding of music and ability to blend their voice with others.

-So why don't we do it (more) in Santo Daime?

 ## Notes